MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

  * Resource Group Level
  * Resource Level

-The alert template is configured at the subscription level, but if you would like to configure your alert to only notify you about certain resources, or resources within a certain resource group, you simply need to modify the `scopes` section in the above template.
+The alert template is configured at the subscription level, but if you would like to configure your alert to only notify you about certain resources, or resources within a certain resource group, you simply need to modify the `scopes` section in the template shown above.

 For a resource group level scope, the scopes section should look like:
 ```json